 They deliver on their promises:

-It essential to successful delivery that managers are credible and that clients and stakeholders trust them.
+It is essential for successful delivery that managers are credible and that clients and stakeholders trust them.
 Highly successful project managers do what they say they will – also when it comes to chasing other people for the actions they take on.